mcnakhaee/old_mcnakhaee.com/content/post/2020-01-05-euads-summer-school-explanations-in-philosophy-and-psychology/index.md

 ### What is an explanation?

-Answering this question depends on who we ask.
+Explanations are always expressed in  a contrastive manner and this contrast is usually implied by the context.
+Also, an explanations is not a description.

-- > An explanations is not a description
+Nevertheless, answering "what is an explanation? " depends on who we ask.

 Philosopher care about the **normative** side of an explanation and consider a (good) explanations to be a scientific explanation.
 But psychologists are interested in the **descriptive** side or what people consider as an explanation such as everyday explanations and what makes a good explanation.

 Different philosophers and scientists have proposed different definition for an explanation: